BidyutMazumdar/GDSN-X-Decision-Intelligence-System/README.md

 **Proprietary License (Source-Available)**

-This project is protected under a custom proprietary license.

-- Non-commercial use is permitted for research and educational purposes only
+- Non-commercial use permitted for research and educational purposes
-- Commercial use, resale, or redistribution is strictly prohibited
+- Commercial use, redistribution, or resale requires explicit authorization
-- The author retains full and exclusive commercial rights
+- Full and exclusive commercial rights retained by the author

-**Note:** This is a *source-available system*, not open-source software.

 ---